La donna è mobile: Libretto

-Popular culture
+In popular culture

 The tune has been used in popular culture for a long time and for many occasions and purposes.
 Verdi knew that he had written a catchy tune, so he provided the score to the singer at the premiere, Raffaele Mirate, only shortly before the premiere and had him swear not to sing or whistle the song outside rehearsals.
 And indeed, people sang the tune the next day in the streets.
-Early, it became a barrel organ staple, and later was used extensively in television advertisements.
-Football fans chanted new words on the melody, and it was used in video games and films.
+Early on, it became a barrel organ staple and was later used extensively in television advertisements.
+Football fans chanted new words to the tune of the melody.

 When all of Italy was under lockdown due to the COVID-19 pandemic, a video of opera singer Maurizio Marchini performing "La donna è mobile" and other arias and songs from his balcony in Florence went viral.